kkortes/next-neutron/readme.md

 This is a new Electron app created with [Neutron](https://www.npmjs.com/package/neutron).

-Github repo seems to be private, so could't fork it.
+Neutron github repo seems to be private, so couldn't fork it.
 Link leads to npmjs.

 ## Monkey-patch for node_modules/neutron with patch-package

-Since I couldn't fork neutron on github, this repo includes a monkey-patch.
+Since I couldn't fork neutron on github, this repo includes a monkey-patch for neutron to support Next 9.X.X.

 ## Builds from root